lbormann/darts-caller/README.md

 *`-WEBDH / --web_caller_disable_https`*

-If you set this to '1' the application will run all services with insecure http/ws.
+If you set this to '1' the application will run all connection services with insecure http/ws protocol.
 It's NOT recommended!
-Also you won't be able to use video-/voice-calls.
+Also you won't be able to use video-/voice-calls on web-caller.
-By default this is NOT activated.
+By default this is not activated.

 *`-HP / --host_port`*